havelessbemore/wait-utils/docs/functions/waitUntil.md

 `Promise`\<`void`\>

 A promise that:
-- resolves when the current time is at or past the target timestamp
+- resolves when the current time is at or past the target time
 - rejects with the signal’s reason if cancelled before the target